 “Aswin, meet Aswin Junior,” says Nell, smiling.
 “He’s the eldest and turning 10 soon.”

 Aswin senior turns quickly to look at Nell.
 She looks back at him for a long moment with all the tenderness and love that he remembers.
 She still holds his hand and squeezes it tighter.

 “And this is Billy Junior, Doug and Susan, our baby!”

 “How ya all goin’?” asked Aswin.

-Nell’s hand is in his like on their first night out together to the movies.
-He wishes that life, and his own courage, had allowed him to always keep it there and not let go, before and now, as he must in the fading light of this afternoon.
+Nell’s sweaty hand is in his like on their first night at the movies.
+He wishes that life, and his own courage, had allowed him to always keep it there and not let go.